Social Media & Criminal Proceedings: What Is Evidence?

 Contact An Experienced Allen Criminal Defense Attorney

 If you have been charged with a crime in Collin County or the surrounding area, you need an attorney who understands the law and your rights.
-The skilled McKinney criminal defense lawyers at Rosenthal & Wadas, PLLC will fight hard for your day in court, and ensure that your rights are respected.
-Contact our Collin County DWI lawyers via our website or toll free at 877-538-8640 to set up an appointment.
+The skilled Collin County criminal defense lawyers at Rosenthal & Wadas will fight hard for your day in court, and ensure that your rights are respected.
+Contact our Collin County DWI lawyers via our website or by calling (972) 369-0577 to set up an appointment.